ashish10alex/Audio-Augmentations/README.md

 * Check if uploaded file is audio and do error handling
 * Load examples dynamically with Jinja for loop
 * Remove border from client audio plots
+* Use threads to load multiple augmented files